bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.12.1 =
+* fixed issue with scope sanitization preventing search form searching by date range
+* added limitation to prevent JS loading on non-EM post type editors to potentially help prevent 3rd party conflicts
+* added support for event location displaying url or other custom info for the ical LOCATION property

 = 5.12 =
 * changed EM_Booking::$disable_restricions so that all ticket restrictions can ignored for admin manual bookings (pro feature) including spaces, roles and dates
 * added taxonomy filters for Meta Tag Manager compatibility on overriden taxonomy pages